 01 of 03

-Mr. Toad's Wild Ride Ride at Disneyland California
+Mr. Toad's Wild Ride Ride

 The Mr. Toad ride is based on the hapless character from The Wind in the Willows.
 Riders accompany J. Thaddeus Toad, Esq., a poor driver who takes his passengers on a wild trip through scenes from the stories.
 Of all the rides at Disneyland, Mr. Toad (along with Roger Rabbit) is the most like being inside a cartoon.